 The Institute of Chemistry of Ireland Annual Award for Chemistry was inaugurated in 2005.
 Since 2007, the lectures are termed the Eva Philbin Public Lecture Series.
 The late Professor Eva Philbin was formerly head of the Chemistry Department in University College Dublin and also a former President of the Institute of Chemistry of Ireland.
 The award is for a practising chemist, who has made a significant contribution to the advancement of chemistry and has considerably raised the profile of chemistry through both the excellence of their work and their ability to communicate in an effective and lucid manner.

 The nominee may be employed in academia, industry or the state sector.
 The recipient must be a chemist of repute working in Ireland.
 The awardee will present lectures on their field of work, in Dublin and in two other locations in Ireland, within twelve months of receiving the award.
 These lectures will be open to the general public as the purpose of the award is to promote the benefits of chemistry to the widest audience.

-The call for nominations for the ICI Annual Award for Chemistry (Eva Philbin Public Lecture Series) 2020 is now open.
+The call for nominations for this prestigious award is now open.

-Congratulations to Professor Declan McCormack (TU Dublin) on being the 2019 recipient of the ICI Annual Award for Chemistry (Eva Philbin Public Lecture Series).
-Professor McCormack kindly agreed to having his award lecture recorded for the public to view.
+Professor McCormack (TU Dublin), the 2019 recipient of this award, kindly agreed to having his award lecture recorded for the public to view.

 - 2023 Professor Susan Quinn